French Open: United Kingdom

 BBC began broadcasting French Open finals annually in 1981 (often in their Grandstand or Sunday Grandstand programmes).
 The BBC's coverage continued until 2011.
 From 2012 until 2021, ITV4 televised the French Open in the United Kingdom.
 Eurosport began broadcasting the tournament in 1989.
 As of 2022, Eurosport (later as TNT Sports starting from 2025) holds exclusive UK broadcast rights to the tournament.
 Studio presentation for the French Open on Eurosport is hosted by Barbara Schett with Mats Wilander.
 Commentators include Simon Reed, Chris Bradnam, Nick Lester, Barry Millns alongside Jo Durie, Annabel Croft, Frew McMillan, Miles Maclagan, Arvind Parmar and Chris Wilkinson.

 India

-In India, Star Sports had the exclusive broadcast rights of the French Open.
-However, Sony Pictures Sports Network, owned by Sony Pictures Networks India, acquired the broadcast rights from 2022 through 2024.
+Star Sports had the exclusive broadcast rights of the French Open, up until the 2021 edition.
+Starting 2022, Sony Pictures Sports Network, owned by Sony Pictures Networks India, acquired the broadcast rights through 2024.

+The deal was extended in May 2025 for three more editions, until 2027.

+Europe

+Excluding France, the tournament is broadcast on Eurosport in more than 50 territories, until 2030.

 Ball boys and ball girls

-For the 2024 French Open, 280 "ramasseurs de balles" (literally "gatherers of balls" in English) are scheduled to be selected for the tournament.
+Every year, 280 "ramasseurs de balles" (literally "gatherers of balls" in English) are scheduled to be selected for the tournament.

 Aged between 11 and 16 years old and dressed in matching Lacoste shirts and shorts, the ball boys and ball girls are chosen to take part in the French Open through an application process, only available to those licensed of the French Tennis Federation, which in 2023 had approximately 4,000 applicants from across France.
 Upon selection they are trained in the weeks leading up to the event.